hokujiro/hokujiro/README.md

 # 🎀 About Me:

-I'm Pilar, a Computer Engineer based in Spain.
+I'm Pipi, a Computer Engineer based in Spain.

 I'm currently working professionally as an Android Engineer (>3 Years experience)